 Shaping is a training method that consists of rewarding successive approximations of the final behavior.
 It requires a step-by-step approach.
 With this method, once your dog has progressed to the next step, you continue to reward them for progression and not retrogression unless your dog is at some point stuck or confused.

 Using a Clicker

 A clicker is often used to mark desired behaviors with shaping.
 A clicker is a noise-making tool that simply informs a dog that he or she has performed correctly and will be earning a treat.
 While a clicker provides cutting-edge precision, its use is optional.
-In lieu of a clicker, it's okay to use a verbal marker like the word "yes" followed by a treat, although, the clicker may be preferable because it always sounds consistent compared to your voice.
+Instead of a clicker, it's okay to use a verbal marker like the word "yes" followed by a treat, although the clicker may be preferable because it always sounds consistent compared to your voice.

 Rewarding With Treats